numpy/numpy/doc/source/reference/c-api.maskna.rst

 As an example, let's implement a simple binary NA-masked operation for the double dtype.
-We'll make a divide operation which turns divide by zero into NA instead of NaN.
+We'll make a divide operation which turns divide by zero into NA instead of Inf or NaN.

 To start, we define the function prototype and some basic :ctype:`NpyIter` boilerplate setup.
 We'll make a function which